-Guides & Porters
+Guides And Porters

-Once on the Mountain, your well equipped guides and porters, will rank second only to your mental determination, in terms of important factors contributing to a successful summit attempt.
+Guides and Porters on the Mountain, your well equipped guides and porters, will rank second only to your mental determination, in terms of important factors contributing to a successful summit attempt.
 For the duration of your Kilimanjaro trek, your guide will be your advisor, he will lead you to the summit, and he will bring down safely again.
 It will be important that you work closely with him and take note of his advice.

 Other Important Points for Qualified and experienced guides